Kushal1306/Menu-Management-Backend-Guestara/README.md

 npm install
 ```

--- **4 Set up your MongoDB database either locally or using a cloud-based service like MongoDB Atlas.
-Update the MongoDB URI in the .env file.**
+- **4 Set up your MongoDB database &  Update the MongoDB URI in the .env file.**

 - **5. Start the server:**
 ```